Burnham Plan of Manila: Background

-At the turn of 20th century, the Philippines was conquered by the United States from Spain, along with Cuba, Puerto Rico, and Guam.
-The American colonial government wanted to "modernize" the capital city of their newly acquired territory, and the mountain city of Baguio, which was designated as the summer capital.
+At the turn of the 20th century, the Philippines was conquered by the United States from Spain, along with Cuba, Puerto Rico, and Guam.
+The American colonial government aimed to modernize the capital city and the mountain city of Baguio, designated as the summer capital.

-William Howard Taft suggested to Philippine Commission member William Cameron Forbes to hire a landscape architect for the task, leading to Forbes initially eyeing Frederick Law Olmsted, Jr. Olmstead, however, was unavailable and the task was eventually given to Daniel Burnham.
-Other architects who showed interest and was considered for the job included Charles Follen McKim.
+William Howard Taft suggested to Philippine Commission member William Cameron Forbes that a landscape architect be hired for the task.
+Forbes initially considered Frederick Law Olmsted, Jr., but Olmstead was unavailable, and the job was eventually given to Daniel Burnham.
+Other architects who expressed interest included Charles Follen McKim.